semio/ddf_utils/docs/recipe.rst

 -  ``dataset``: the dataset where the ingredient is from
 - ``key``: the primary keys to filter from datapackage, should be comma seperated strings
 - ``value``: a list of concept names to filter from the result of filtering keys, or pass "*" to select all.
+Alternatively a mongodb-like query can be used.
-- ``row_filter``: optional, only select rows match the filter.
-The filter is a dictionary where keys are colunm names and values are values to filter
+- ``filter``: optional, only select rows match the filter.
+The filter is a dictionary where keys are colunm names and values are values to filter.
+Alternatively a mongodb-like query can be used.

 There are more parameters for ingredient definition, see the `ingredients section`_ document.